-Only one serial controller can take control of a given video channel at a time.
-In general, the first controller to gain control of a video channel will have exclusive control; this prevents conflicting commands that would cause unexpected behavior.
-The only exception is that the graphic user interface can immediately take control of a channel by de-selecting Serial Control in that channel's dialog window.
+Only one serial controller can control a given video channel at a time.
+In general, the first controller to gain control of a video channel will have exclusive command.
+This prevents conflicting instructions that would cause unexpected behavior.
+The only exception is that the graphic user interface can immediately take control of a channel by deselecting Serial Control in that channel's dialog window.